romkatv/powerlevel10k/README.md

 This feature is called *Instant Prompt*.
 You need to explicitly enable it through `p10k configure` or [manually](#what-is-instant-prompt).
-It does what it says on the tin -- prints prompt instantly upon Zsh startup so you can start typing while plugins are still loading.
+It does what it says on the tin -- prints prompt instantly upon Zsh startup allowing you to start typing while plugins are still loading.

 Other themes *increase* Zsh startup lag -- some by a lot, others by a just a little.
 Powerlevel10k *removes* it outright.